Hritesh1001/-AI-Enabled-B2B-FINTECH-Management/README.md

 ---

-## :fire: Features
+## 🥷 Features

 - Machine Learning Model to predict the payment date of an invoice when it gets created in the system.
 - A Receivables Dashboard to visualize data in the form of grids.
-- ADD, EDIT and DELETE functionalities.
+- ADD, EDIT, DELETE, SEARCH and PREDICT functionalities.
 - Easy naviagtion implemented through pagination.

 ---

-## :bulb: Technologies Used
+## 👨‍💻 Technologies Used

 ### Machine Learning